xyzmaps/xyz-documentation/docs/api/devguide/accessingfeatures.md

 # Access Features

-This section describes how to get features from HERE Data Hub by using a bounding box or a tile, and iterating features.
+This section describes how to get features from XYZ Maps by using a bounding box or a tile, and iterating features.

 ## Get Features by Bounding Box